martingrondein/docker-lamp/readme.md

 ### Q: Is this production ready?

 A: Not yet tested in a production environment!
-But I believe with a few additional security tweaks, it's early good enough to go!
+But I believe with a few additional security tweaks and hardening, it may be nearly good enough to go!